 Extremism is defined in the 2011 Prevent Strategy as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+Extremism is the promotion or advancement of an ideology based on violence, hatred or intolerance, that aims to negate or destroy fundamental rights and freedoms of others, undermine, overturn or replace the UK's system of liberal parliamentary democracy and right or intentionally create permissive environments for others to achieve these results.
 We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.

-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.
+Radicalisation refers to the process by which a person comes to support terrorism or is susceptible to radicalization into terrorism, supporting extremist ideologies associated with terrorist groups.
 British values are democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.